RobbieDeegan/Graph-Theory-2017/README.md

 I used **room1** in order to add all the rooms in one query, theres no significance to the name.

+For the propuses of this prototype database I'm onlt going to use the Third Year Software Development Course timetable just to show the functionability.

 I then went on to add some lecturers, modules and the course to the database.
 >CREATE (n:Person { name: 'Ian McLoughlin', title: 'Lecturer' })